Cleveland Clinic logo

 How is schizoid personality disorder treated?

-Psychotherapy (talk therapy) is generally the treatment of choice for personality disorders, but this may be difficult for people with schizoid personality disorder because they tend to intellectualize and distance themselves from emotional experiences.
-Since they lack interest in other people, they may not be motivated to change.
+Psychotherapy (talk therapy) is generally the treatment of choice for personality disorders.
+But this may be difficult for people with ScPD.
+They’re often not upset by their disinterest in people.
+So, they may not have a reason to change.

-Types of psychotherapy that may benefit people with schizoid personality disorder include:
+Types of psychotherapy that may benefit people with this disorder include:

-• Family therapy: Often, people with schizoid personality disorder come to treatment at the request of family members.
-In some cases, family therapy may be helpful for understanding the family’s expectations for relationships and addressing any behaviors on the part of the family that could be worsening the person’s withdrawal.
+• Family therapy: Often, people with ScPD come to treatment at the request of family members.
+In some cases, this therapy may help family members understand expectations for relationships.

 Outlook / Prognosis

-People with schizoid personality disorder (ScPD) generally live well-adjusted lives.
-Compared to people with other types of personality disorders, people with ScPD are less likely to experience anxiety or depression, especially if they’re not in social, educational or occupational situations that put pressure on their limited social skills.
+People with schizoid personality disorder generally live well-adjusted lives.
+Compared to people with other types of personality disorders, people with ScPD are less likely to experience anxiety or depression.
+This is especially the case if they’re not in social, educational or occupational situations that put pressure on their limited social skills.

 A note from Cleveland Clinic